What to expect

 Day Five: Explore the hilltop medieval town of Marvão

-- Terrain: Mountain paths, old laid tone tracks, dirt tracks
+- Terrain: Mountain paths, old laid stone tracks, dirt tracks

 Day Six: Delve into nature in the Ribeira de Nisa